-At first glance a lot has seemingly change between Blender 2.79 and Blender 2.8+, most of which is not immediately visible to the User.
+At first glance a lot has seemingly change between Blender 2.79 and Blender 2.8+ (and new versions), most of which is not immediately visible to the User.
 With that said, aside from the obvious differences in appearance, Blender 2.8+ actually presents a familiar and perhaps more refined version of the application, suitable for the next generation of content creation and development.
 Discover the best way to learn Blender with the basics below.

 Important: the following is a BASIC OVERVIEW of Blenders interface.